Mother, Washing Dishes

 delivering a note, a card, the least bit of news.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Susan Meyers has used imagery in this poem such as “with red knuckles, a bleached rag to wipe and wring”, “globs of egg and gravvy” and “delivering a note, a card, the least bit of news.”
+For example, “with red knuckles, a bleached rag to wipe and wring”, “globs of egg and gravvy” and “delivering a note, a card, the least bit of news”.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.